unoplatform/uno.toolkit.ui/doc/controls/NavigationBar.md

 ![](../assets/navbar-ios-backbutton.png)

-`MainCommand` is typically used for customizing the back button, displaying a different icon, and/or for invoking some type of custom action other than back navigation when clicked.
+`MainCommand` is typically used for customizing the back button, displaying a different icon, and/or invoking some type of custom action other than back navigation when clicked.

 On **Android**, only icons are supported (`AppBarButton.Icon`).
 This is due to a platform limitation, which can be explained by the fact that `NavigationBar.Content` is left-aligned.